 by Harold Irby | Personal Trainer

-No one can deny that the days of spending hours running, biking or doing any other number of slow, cardio-based exercise sessions (remember Jazzercise anyone?) are long gone.
+No one can deny that the days of spending hours running, biking or doing any other number of slow, cardio-based exercise sessions (remember Jazzercise from the 80s anyone?) are long gone.
 We simply don’t have the time, and have come to realize that these long, drawn out workout sessions don’t always give us the best return on our time investment.

-But on the other hand- how much of this desire for short, efficient workouts stems from shortened attention spans or just plain laziness?
+On the other hand- how much of this desire for short, efficient workouts stems from shortened attention spans or just plain laziness?
 Is there true science behind the claims that 10-minute workouts deliver results?...

 Well, as a matter of fact, there's a slew of new research that points to the true benefits of short, intense bursts of exercise.

 This is great news for all of us with hectic schedules, especially during the crazy holiday months.
 Short, intense workouts are manageable and even enjoyable.